-When debt obligations become too much for a person to handle alone, bankruptcy may seem like a viable options.
+When debt obligations become too much for a person to handle alone, bankruptcy may seem like a viable options, but what is it like to go bankrupt?
 According to the Bankruptcy Act, going bankrupt means that an individual can no longer repay his or her creditors and therefore, assets as well as control of finances are given up in order to satisfy unpaid debts.
 The bankruptcy process is completed either through an individual contractual agreement or an order from the court.
 It ultimately protects the individual who is going bankrupt from future legal action from creditors listed within the agreement or court order.
 Although it may seem like an attractive option for those who have found themselves in a financial bind, going bankrupt has devastating implications – most notably, the loss of assets.

 Even though those filing bankruptcy can keep some of their personal items, the trustee appointed to manage the repayment process to creditors can sell or take back the following items: